RMI/OPEM/README.md

 If it can find 'opem_input.csv' the program will run and write results to a new file 'opem_output.csv', saved to your current working directory.

-The input and output files are based on the 'OPEM Input Outputs' excel workbook created by Raghav (included in this repo).
-Please refer to this workbook to see how the names in the input/output csv filed map to parameters in the OPEM1.1 workbook.
+The input and output files are based on the 'OPEM 3.0 Input Outputs' excel workbook created by Raghav Muralidharan (included in this repo).
+Please refer to this workbook to see how the names in the input/output csv filed map to parameters in the OPEM3.0 workbook.